Night Falls on Manhattan: Music

 The original motion picture soundtrack for Night Falls on Manhattan was not officially released to the public, but features songs composed by veteran musician Wynton Marsalis.
 The music for the film was orchestrated by Mark Isham, edited by Annette Kudrak and mixed by Stephen Krause, at Capital Studios.
 The sound effects in the film were supervised by Ron Bochar.
 The editing of the sound elements was arranged by Glenfield Payne.

+Release

+The film was given a wide release, in 758 theatres, on May 16, 1997.